nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 The complete version of the Flow offers more options for **models**, **features**, **customization**, **RAG fine-tuning** and **better performance** on audio tasks.

-For more details, use the [NXP Community Forum Voice Technology](https://community.nxp.com/t5/Voice-Technology/bd-p/Voice).
+For more details, use the [NXP Community Forum Generative AI & LLMs](https://community.nxp.com/t5/Generative-AI-LLMs/bd-p/Generative-AI-LLMs).

 ---
 ## Table of Contents